glycerine/tmframe/README.md

 +-------------------------------------------------------
 ~~~

-There are also two special payload types that are not UDE based,
+There are also two special payload types that are not UDE based.
-as they handle the common case of attaching one or two
+They handle the common case of attaching one or two
 float64 values to a timestamp.

 d) primary word + one float64